Donniezvadah/play/README.md

 As a critical prerequisite to the linear independence check, the set of edges controlled by the adversary must form a **minimum edge cut** (or *min-cut*) between the user pair.
 This condition ensures that the adversary has just enough access to potentially compromise the key, without having redundant information.

-- **Edge Cut**: A set of edges is a cut between a user pair $(u_1, u_2)$ if removing those edges from the graph disconnects the users, meaning there is no longer a path between them.
+- **Edge Cut**: A set of edges is a cut between a user pair $(u_i, u_j)$ if removing those edges from the graph disconnects the users, meaning there is no longer a path between them.
 - **Minimum Edge Cut**: An edge cut is a *minimum* cut if it has the smallest possible number of edges among all possible cuts that separate the users.

 The framework verifies this condition using the `verify_min_cut_condition` function, which confirms two things: